SimonBC3/SAD_MUIINF/README.md

 Using Postman (or whatever API developing platform) you can:

 - Send instructions to a worker.
 These instructions are defined as a `JSON` object with the next fields.
-Each processed output will be stored in the Kafka queue and saved in a DB on the frontend.
+Each processed output will be stored in the Kafka queue and then consumed by the frontend to store in a MYSQL DB.

   | REST Operation | Endpoint           |
   | -------------- | ------------------ |